 Students wishing to apply for the Stó:lõ Studies certificate should contact the Indigenous Student Centre.

-A student can complete the Stó:lõ Studies certificate in four semesters.
+Students can complete the Stó:lõ Studies certificate in four semesters.
 Part-time study is also an option.
-Additionally, the certificate can be completed as a matter of course while completing a Bachelor degree.
+Additionally, the certificate can be completed as a matter of course availability while completing a Bachelor degree.

 Courses may be offered in the evening and are currently offered throughout the timetable in both Abbotsford and Chilliwack.